thejoshbjones/PYConnectWise/README.md

 Known Issues:
 =============
 - The ConnectWise API spec doesn't label optional fields correctly - for example, the mergedParentTicket field on a service ticket is only included in an API response if the ticket has a parent.
   - Because these aren't labelled, the models generated can't correctly identify what exactly an optional field is.
 As a result, every field on a model is optional (annotated as ```<type> | None```).
-I'd like to find a better solution to this.
+I'd like to find a better solution to this that doesn't include manually fixing hundreds of models.
 - Currently only parses and validates **Response** models.
 No input models yet.
 - As this project is still a WIP, documentation or code commentary may not always align.
 - Little to no error handling just yet